minsuk0519/minsuk.github.io/_posts/2021-05-18-GAM100_Prototype1_TheLastBattery.md

 ## Brief Description

  This is the first project that I worked with other people.
 With two team members, we dicided to make a 2D puzzle game with [Zero Engine](https://www.zeroengine.io/).
-It is 2D platform puzzle game that
+It is 2D platform puzzle game that player can spawn it's clone and able to change the position with the clone.
+The game is motivated from ['Escape Goat'][https://store.steampowered.com/app/251370/Escape_Goat/] and ['Portal'][https://en.wikipedia.org/wiki/Portal_(series)] series.

 ## Pros